jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 15 - Running the Game.md

 ### Going Mad

 Various magical effects can inflict madness on an otherwise stable mind.
-Certain spells, such as [[contact other plane]] and [[symbol]], can cause insanity, and you can use the madness rules here instead of the spell effects of those spells.
+Certain spells, such as [[Contact Other Plane]] and [[Symbol]], can cause insanity, and you can use the madness rules here instead of the spell effects of those spells.
 Diseases, poisons, and planar effects such as psychic wind or the howling winds of Pandemonium can all inflict madness.
 Some artifacts can also break the psyche of a character who uses or becomes attuned to them.

 Resisting a madness-inducing effect usually requires a Wisdom or Charisma saving throw.